-Looking at the price predictions in the previous paragraph, the best time to invest in bitcoin was twelve years ago.
-The second best time is now.
-Should bitcoin ever reach 100k or 1 million USD, then hardly anyone will care if you bought bitcoin at 20k, 40k or even 60k.
+Looking at the price predictions in the previous paragraph, the best time to invest in bitcoin was 12 years ago.
+The second-best time is now.
+Should bitcoin ever reach 100k or 1 million USD, then hardly anyone will care if you bought bitcoin at 20k, 40k, or even 60k.
 The important point is that you purchased bitcoin and participated in the capital gain.

 Will volatility hit the Bitcoin market?
 For sure.
 Will you get the lowest price possible when buying today?
 Probably not.
-Will you have to wait for three years to see significant profits as some investors had to between 2017 and 2020.
+Will you have to wait for 3 years to see significant profits as some investors had to between 2017 and 2020?
 Maybe.
 But the highest risk is not to get the timing wrong but to not get into the market at all.

 What about these other (cheaper) coins?

 Cheaper coins often represent projects which aren’t far developed yet or that the market doesn’t believe in.
 Many of these projects will never reach maturity or mass adoption.
-As seen in the internet space, only a few companies will emerge successfully from this phase and dominate the market while many others will fade into obliviousness.
-The challenge therefore is to distinguish cheap coins issued by promising projects from ‘shit coins’ that will never deliver a useful product or service.
+As seen in the internet space, only a few companies will emerge successfully from this phase and dominate the market while many others will fade into oblivion.
+The challenge, therefore, is to distinguish cheap coins issued by promising projects from ‘shit coins’ that will never deliver a useful product or service.

 Bitcoin’s “service” is a revolution of money.
-It’s a new base asset for a new decentralized world, the world where state and money are separate.
-As such, bitcoin is a once in a lifetime opportunity and for this very “use case” it has already won its place and defeated everyone else.
+It’s a new base asset for a new decentralized world, a world where state and money are separate.
+As such, bitcoin is a once-in-a-lifetime opportunity and for this very “use case” it has already won its place and defeated everyone else.
 With other coins, the “revolution” might not be as big and it’s more difficult to know what they will be worth and what use cases they will serve, meaning the investment risk is much higher.